 |

-The Graph will shows the Y-axis for two rotations of the crank to give the complete Function-Generation for the 60:40 gearing ratio. |
+The Y-axis in the Graph is for two rotations of the crank to give the complete Function-Generation for the 60:40 gearing ratio. |

-Gear-Pair: 1:1, Fixed-centers, Internal Mesh Dyad: RPR Dyad Application: Coupler Curve
+Gear-Pair: 1:1, Fixed-centers, Internal Mesh Dyad: R-P-R Dyad Application: Coupler Curve

 |